One big problem with Florida’s growth

 How to help

 One way counties step into the breach created by Tallahassee is by a county-level voter-approved environmental conservation tax.
-Twenty-three of Florida’s 67 counties have approved local conservation funds.
-According to my research, Lake County has a tax that is about $45 on a $200,000 house and has generated about $36 million, with a 71% approval rate from voters in 2004.
+Twenty-three of Florida’s sixty-seven counties have approved local conservation funds.
+According to my research, Lake County has a tax which is about $45 on a $200,000 house and has generated about $36 million, with a 71% approval rate from voters in 2004.

 Florida can invest in improving our habitat and conservation.
 But it is up to you to make it happen.